Atlas975/Notes/Cybersecurity/SecurityManagement/Incident_response_planning.md

 - This also involves forming a relationship with internal / external organisations involved in an event
 ### Detect and report
 - Involves detecting events, collecting info and reporting on them via manual or automatic means
-- This comprises of the logging protocols needed to troubleshoot an issue
+- This comprises of the logging protocols needed to troubleshoot an issue, essential ycbyyeyy ye
 ### Assess & decide

 ### Response